vernjan/tech-notes/notes/operating-systems/threads-concurrency.md

         - while waiting, the mutex is released
         - the mutex is reacquired once the waiting is over
     - **signal** on a condition variable

+### Readers-writers
+- allow multiple readers but only a single writer